-The Swedish Artists’ Association (Konstnärernas Riksorganisation), founded in 1937, is an organization for professional visual artists, craftspeople and designers.
-The task of the Swedish Artists' Association is to represent Swedish visual artists in political issues concerning art and artists' financial and social situation.
+The Artists' Association of Sweden (Konstnärernas Riksorganisation), founded in 1937, is an organization for professional visual artists, crafts artists and designers.
+The task of the Artists' Association of Sweden is to represent Swedish visual artists in political issues concerning art and artists' financial and social situation.

 Address Hornsgatan 103